glv2/iescrypt/README.md

 * [CommonQt](http://common-lisp.net/project/commonqt)

-If you want to build clcrypt as an executable file, you will also need:
+If you want to build clcrypt as an executable using the Makefile, you will also need:

 * [buildapp](http://www.cliki.net/Buildapp)